-This post will be helpful for all the IAS aspirants who will be taking the civil services exam in the Hindi medium.
-In this post, I will tell you the list of best Hindi newspapers for IAS/IPS/IRS/IFS – UPSC civil services exam.
+This post aims to help the IAS aspirants who will be taking the Civil Services Exam in the Hindi medium.
+In this post, we will tell you the list of best Hindi newspapers for IAS/IPS/IRS/IFS – UPSC civil services exam.
 These Hindi newspapers will help you with your IAS exam preparation.
 This article will help you decide which is the best newspaper for IAS preparation in Hindi.
 Here is the list of best Hindi newspaper for IAS preparation, at your disposal!

 You will easily find the most sensational headlines in all Hindi newspapers but UPSC is different and they never ask you straight questions.
 They will ask you anything so don’t risk reading more newspapers than you can because news is scattered and it is not possible for you to read all the newspapers.
 The Hindi newspapers have limited space, therefore, they only publish news which they find is relevant to them, they don’t publish according to UPSC.
 That is why it is your job to collect news from different sources and we will tell you how.

-List of recommended Hindi newspaper for IAS preparation:
+List of recommended Hindi newspapers for IAS preparation

 - Dainik Tribune: Dainik Tribune is an Indian Hindi-language daily newspaper published from Chandigarh, New Delhi, Jalandhar, Dehradun & Bathinda.
 It was established in 1978 by The Tribune Trust, which published The Tribune and The Punjabi Tribune.
 It is one of the best Hindi newspaper in India for IAS.